MediaComem/comem-archidep/ex/nginx-php-fpm-deployment.md

 ## :checkered_flag: What have I done?

-You have replaced the [PHP development server][php-dev-server] you had been using until now with [PHP FPM][php-fpm], a production-grade PHP process manager and FastCGI implementation which is much more optimized and supports concurrent requests.
+You have replaced the [PHP development server][php-dev-server] you had been using until now with [PHP-FPM][php-fpm], a production-grade PHP process manager and FastCGI implementation which is much more optimized and supports concurrent requests.
 This means, among other things, that many more clients can now access the PHP todolist at the same time without having to wait on each other.

-You have also configured nginx to act as a reverse proxy, forwarding requests for the PHP todolist application to PHP FPM.
-When it receives an HTTP request, nginx will forward it to PHP FPM using the FastCGI protocol.
-PHP FPM will execute your application's PHP code and give the result to nginx, which will send it back to the client.
+You have also configured nginx to act as a reverse proxy, forwarding requests for the PHP todolist application to PHP-FPM.
+When it receives an HTTP request, nginx will forward it to PHP-FPM using the FastCGI protocol.
+PHP-FPM will execute your application's PHP code and give the result to nginx, which will send it back to the client.
 The communication flow looks something like this:

-    Browser ↔ Nginx ↔ PHP FPM
+    Browser ↔ Nginx ↔ PHP-FPM

 This is a bit more complex than what you had before:

     Browser ↔ PHP development server

-But on the other hand, you are using PHP FPM which is much more suitable for a production deployment.
+But on the other hand, you are using PHP-FPM which is much more suitable for a production deployment.
 You are also using nginx, which allows you to deploy other applications and websites on the same server in addition to the PHP todolist.

 In real production deployments, you will often find several processes plugged together to achieve the same goal.
-Here, nginx receives and dispatches the clients' requests, while PHP FPM manages your PHP application(s), and your application does what it's supposed to do.
+Here, nginx receives and dispatches the clients' requests, while PHP-FPM manages your PHP application(s), and your application does what it's supposed to do.
 This allows each process to focus on one thing and do it well.
 The PHP todolist application does not have to know about the other applications and websites that might be running on the server.